IBM/aspera-cli/docs/README.erb.md

 Use command `find` to list recursively.

-For advanced users, it's also possible to pipe node information for the package and use node operations:
+For advanced users, it is also possible to pipe node information for the package and use node operations:

 ```shell
 <%=cmd%> aoc package node_info <%=ph :package_id%> / --format=json --show-secrets=yes --display=data | <%=cmd%> node -N --preset=@json:@stdin: access_key do self browse /